cuberule/classification/README.md

 Or what if you make a burrito out of a tortilla with multiple holes in it?
 Do those change its classification from a calzone, to a quiche or sushi?

 And seriously, what *exactly* is a structural starch?

+# Contributing

+We encourage you to contribute to Ruby on Rails!
+Please check out the Contributing to Ruby on Rails guide for guidelines about how to proceed.
+Join us!

+Trying to report a possible security vulnerability in Rails?
+Please check out our security policy for guidelines about how to proceed.

+Everyone interacting in Rails and its sub-projects' codebases, issue trackers, chat rooms, and mailing lists is expected to follow the Rails code of conduct.